ansible/awx/docs/docsite/rst/userguide/inventories.rst

   .. image:: ../common/images/inventories-create-source-ocpvirt-example.png
-   :alt: Inventories create source Openshift virtualization example
+   :alt: Inventories create source OpenShift virtualization example

 5. Save the configuration and click the **Sync** button to sync the inventory.